Norbert Wiener: During and after World War II

 Wiener was a participant of the Macy conferences.

 Personal life

-In 1926 Wiener married Margaret Engemann, an assistant professor of modern languages at Juniata College.
+In 1926, Wiener married Margaret Engemann, an assistant professor of modern languages at Juniata College.
 They had two daughters.

-Wiener admitted in his autobiography I Am a Mathematician: The Later Life of a Prodigy to abusing benzadrine throughout his life without being fully aware of its dangers.
+Wiener admitted in his autobiography I Am a Mathematician: The Later Life of a Prodigy to abusing Benzedrine throughout his life without being fully aware of its dangers.

+A famous anecdote demonstrates his dedication to teaching:

+One day, [he] was walking across the campus of Massachusetts Institute of Technology.
+While he was walking, someone stopped him and asked a question about Fourier analysis.
+Wiener didn't hesitate.
+He took out a small piece of paper and carefully wrote down the answer, explaining it step by step.
+The person was very thankful, said thanks, and started to leave.
+But Wiener stopped him and asked, "Just one moment—which direction was I walking when you met me?"
+The man pointed in the direction Wiener had been heading.
+Wiener smiled and said, "Good.
+That means I've already had my lunch."

-Wiener died in March 1964, aged 69, in Stockholm, from a heart attack.
+Wiener died on March 18, 1964, aged 69, in Stockholm, from a heart attack.
 Wiener and his wife are buried at the Vittum Hill Cemetery in Sandwich, New Hampshire.